Applications of Grassmannian flows to coagulation systems: Coarsening, depinning, multiple merger and other examples

 We now consider a sequence of five examples, each of which does not fit exactly into the format of the general Smoluchowski-type equation in Definition~\ref{def:gSmoluchowski}.
-However, in each case, we can utilise the Grassmannian flow ideas we developed above to either explicitly solve them, which applies to the first two cases, develop a useful numerical approach, which applies in the third case, generalise our approach to coagulation systems with multiple mergers, corresponding to the fourth case, as well as make the connection to the viscous Burgers equation and the Cole--Hopf transformation, which is the last case. \begin{example}[Coarsening model] Gallay and Mielke~\cite{GM} analysed the following coarsening model for $g=g(x;t)$:
+However, in each case, we can utilise the Grassmannian flow ideas developed above to either: explicitly solve them as Examples~\ref{ex:coarseningmodel} and \ref{ex:DerridaRetaux}; develop a useful numerical approach as in Example~\ref{ex:Strangsplitting}; generalise our approach to coagulation systems with multiple mergers as in Example~\ref{ex:multiplemergers} or make a connection to the viscous Burgers equation as in Example~\ref{ex:preLaplaceBurgers}. \begin{example}[Coarsening] Gallay \& Mielke~\cite{GM} analysed the following coarsening model for $g=g(x;t)$ for $x>t$ and with $g(x;t)=0$ for $x<t$: